carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 provide commands yourself.
 Try running this instead:

 ~~~
-$ docker run alpine cat /proc/version
+$ docker run alpine cat /etc/os-release
 ~~~
 {: .language-bash}

-You should see the output of the `cat /proc/version` command, which prints out the version of Linux that this container is using.
+You should see the output of the `cat /etc/os-release` command, which prints out the version of Alpine Linux that this container is using and a few additional bits of information.

 > ## Hello World, Part 2
 > Can you run the container and make it print a "hello world" message?